A Unifying Model of Genome Evolution Under Parsimony: Results

 \subsection{The Lifted Graph}

 Although determining the cost of a history graph is NP-hard, we will show that the cost can be bounded such that the bounds become tight for a broad, characteristic subset of history graphs.
-To do this we introduce the concept of lifted labels and adjacencies.
+To do this we introduce the concept of lifted labels and adjacencies, which are used to project information about labels and adjacencies from descendant to ancestral vertices and are useful in reasoning about the cost of a history graph.

 The \emph{free-roots} of a history graph $G$ are a set of additional vertices such that a single, unique free-root is assigned to each root vertex in $G$ (see the top of Figure \ref{liftedGraph}(A)).
 For a vertex $x$, its \emph{lifting ancestor} $A(x)$ is the most recent labeled ancestor of $x$, else if no such vertex exists, the free-root of the branch-tree containing $x$.
 For a side $x_{\alpha}$ its \emph{lifting ancestor} (overloading notation) $A(x_{\alpha})$ is its most recent attached ancestor, else if no attached ancestor exists, its ancestral side in the free root of the branch tree containing it.